Allan Gray (company): Corporate social responsibility

 Allan Gray participates in social investments primarily through the Allan Gray Orbis Foundation and E Squared, which are dedicated to the education and financial support of emerging entrepreneurs.
-The foundation receives an annual donation calculated as 5% of the pre-tax profits from Allan Gray Proprietary Limited, along with a $150 million endowment from Allan W.B.
-Gray.
+The foundation receives an annual donation calculated as 5% of the pre-tax profits from Allan Gray, along with a $150 million endowment from the company's founder.

 Additionally, E Squared holds a 20% stake in Allan Gray Limited, a structure intended to allocate resources towards entrepreneurial development and education.